bertofurth/Seagate-Central-Tips/README.md

 Use the same Rust cross compilation procedure as the "diskus" tool in the **Seagate-Central-Utils** project.

-Being able to quickly find duplicates throughut a complicated directory structure is a great way to save disk space.
+Being able to quickly find duplicates throughout a complicated directory structure is a great way to save disk space.
 Being able to do this on the Seagate Central itself is much faster than running a tool like "Anti-Twin" or "Duplicate Detector" on a network connected